How to Export Managed Device Details from Intune

 Export Managed Device Details from Microsoft Intune Admin Center

-When you export the data from Endpoint Manager admin center, you will have two options.
+When you export the data from the Intune admin center, you will have two options.

-• Only include the selected column in exported file
+• Only include the selected column in the exported file

-• Include all exported data in exported file
+• Include all exported data in the exported file

-The first option will include all columns visible in current view.
-If you want to add additional columns or remove any existing columns, then current view can be customized.
+The first option will include all columns visible in the current view.
+If you want to add or remove columns, the current view can be customized.

-To add / remove column in current view, click on Column, and select / unselect column from flyer display and click on Apply.
+To add/remove a column in the current view, click on Column, select or unselect the column from the flyer display, and click on Apply.

-To export the device details, click on Export
+To export the device details in a CSV file, click on Export

-A Popup will appear with below options.
-Select the option which you want to go for and click on Yes.
+A Pop-up will appear with the following options.
+Select the option that you want to go for and click on Yes.

 The export process will begin.
-You can monitor the progress in notification area.
-You may get a dialogue box to save the file once export completed.
+You can monitor the progress in the notification area.
+You may get a dialogue box to save the file once the export is completed.

 The exported data will be downloaded in .zip format.
-To open the file, double click on downloaded zip file and then open CSV file.
+To open the file, double-click on the downloaded zip file and then open the CSV file.

 MEM | Exported Device Data

-You can open CSV file in Microsoft Excel and analyze the data.
+You can open a CSV file in Microsoft Excel and analyze the data.

-We need PowerShell SDK for Intune Graph API to export the data using PowerShell.
-Follow Install PowerShell SDK for Microsoft Intune Graph API to know how to install PowerShell module for Intune Graph API and connect with MSGraph.
+We need the PowerShell SDK for Intune Graph API to export the data using PowerShell.
+Follow the instructions in Install PowerShell SDK for Microsoft Intune Graph API to know how to install the PowerShell module for Intune Graph API and connect with MSGraph.

-List all device with selected inventory details in tabular format
+List all devices with selected inventory details in tabular format

 Get-IntuneManagedDevice | select-object deviceName,manageDeviceOwnerType,OperatingSystem,ComplianceState,userName,model,SerialNumber | Format-Table